CastosHQ/Seriously-Simple-Podcasting-Genesis-Support/readme.txt

 **How to contribute**

-If you want to contribute to Seriously Simple Stats, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting-Genesis-Support) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.
+If you want to contribute to this plugin, you can [fork the GitHub repository](https://github.com/hlashbrooke/Seriously-Simple-Podcasting-Genesis-Support) - all pull requests will be reviewed and merged if they fit into the goals for the plugin.

 == Installation ==